Hasimir/onetimepass/README.rst

 ===================

-OneTimePass (actually ``onetimepass``) is a module for generating one-time passwords, namely HOTPs (HMAC-based one-time passowords) and TOTPs (time-based one-time passwords).
+OneTimePass (actually ``onetimepass``) is a module for generating one-time passwords, namely HOTPs (HMAC-based one-time passwords) and TOTPs (time-based one-time passwords).
 They are used eg. within Google Authenticator application for Android or iPhone.

+This modified version is used to match the functions provided by Authy for those who do not wish to sign up to Authy's service.

 How to install
 ==============